 The responsibility for organizing user acceptance testing varies from organization to organization.
-Generally speaking, whoever is responsible for product or project management will also be responsible for organising UAT.
+Generally speaking, whoever is responsible for product or project management will also be responsible for organizing UAT.
 Naturally, those who directly provide feedback on the product should absolutely not be those who were also involved in its development.
 Fresh eyes are essential for UAT.

 Identifying appropriate candidates for UAT can be difficult.
 If you are actively selecting testers, there’s a good chance that you’re going to end up with a limited pool.
 There is also the added risk of some skewed results coming from testers who are aware that they are being observed during the testing process.
 This, naturally, raises the issue of how to find unbiased testers who are unaware they are being tested, but still have the opportunity and means of providing product feedback.